Roland09/Lightsabers-Tutorial/README.md

 ### How it works

 A lightsaber consists of a hilt and a blade.
 A hilt is fairly easily created in Blender.
-First create a ring and keep on extruding it.
+First create a circle and keep on extruding it.
 Scale the extrusions according to your requirements.
 Add a seam along an edge, unwrap it and use e. g.
 UVSquares to make the UVs squared.
 Looks like this:

 ![blender](https://user-images.githubusercontent.com/10963432/59186121-621b4e00-8b72-11e9-8014-a0537762905d.png)